Aspose/releases.aspose.com/content/en/email/pythonnet/new-releases/aspose.email-for-python-via-.net-24.4.0-windows-x64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Email for Python via .NET 24.4.0, Windows x64 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.Email for Python via .NET 24.4.0 empowers Python developers on Windows 64-bit machines with a robust email processing library.
+This update introduces valuable functionalities and addresses critical bugs to boost your development workflows.

+### Performance Optimizations

+We have introduced specific enhancements to the mail loading functionality by optimizing `MailMessage.Load` in this version of the Python email API so that you experience faster email loading on Windows x64 systems.

+### Bug Fixes and Stability Improvements

+This release addresses various bugs related to time zone handling, VCF file opening, EMLX validation, and recurrent appointment parsing to improve stability and offer a great user experience.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Email for Python via .NET 24.4.0 Release Notes](https://releases.aspose.com/email/pythonnet/release-notes/2024/aspose-email-for-python-via-net-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}